grafana/loki/docs/sources/api/_index.md

 ### `GET /loki/api/v1/delete`

-List all existing delete requests.
+List the existing delete requests for the tenant specified in the `x-scope-orgid` header.
 More details can be found in the [logs deletion documentation](../operations/storage/logs-deletion.md#list-delete-requests).

 ### `DELETE /loki/api/v1/delete`